YannPostec/adrezo/weblogic/README.md

 If you have a Weblogic server instead of Tomcat server, follow the instructions below

 ## Install web application
-Clone `adrezo` directory to your weblogic applications folder
+Copy `adrezo` directory to your weblogic applications folder
 Something like `/oracle/wls12212/mycompany/mydomain/applications/`

 ## Add weblogic.xml file